XiaomiWiki/XiaomiWiki.github.io/docs/flashofficial.md

 1. Download the latest MiFlash from [here](tools.md) and install it.

-2. Launch MiFlash and install the necessary drivers by clicking Driver > Install/Reinstall in the top menu.
+2. Launch MiFlash, install the necessary drivers by clicking Driver > Install/Reinstall in the top menu then reboot your PC.

 3. Download the Fastboot ROM you want to flash from [here](http://en.miui.com/a-234.html) and unzip it.